r-lib/pkgcache/README.md

 The metadata is updated automatically if it is older than seven days, and it can also be updated manually with `meta_cache_update()`.

-See the `cranlike_metadata_cache` R6 class for a lower level API, including asynchronous methods, and more control.
+See the `cranlike_metadata_cache` R6 class for a lower level API, and more control.

 ## Package cache